mongodb-labs/ai-ml-pipeline-testing/README.md

 Each AI/ML pipeline is sorted by the composite of the name of the library, and the driver language the library is implemented in.
 This comes out in the format `{pipeline}-{language}` --> `semantic-kernel-python`.
 All tests should be scoped within the bounds of these subdirectories.

-Each subdirectory is scoped to run only one AI/ML Integration's suite of tests for one language within that cloned repository.
-For example, if an AI/ML Integration has both a Python and C# implementation of Atlas Vector Search, two subdirectories need to be made: one for Python, titled `{repo}-python`, and one for C#, titled `{repo}-csharp`.
+Each subdirectory is scoped to run only one AI/ML integration's suite of tests for one language within that cloned repository.
+For example, if an AI/ML integration has both a Python and C# implementation of Atlas Vector Search, two subdirectories need to be made: one for Python, titled `{repo}-python`, and one for C#, titled `{repo}-csharp`.
 See `semantic-kernel-*` subdirectories in the layout example below.

 Within each subdirectory you should expect to have:
 - `run.sh`  --  A script that should handle any additional library installations and steps for executing the test suite.
 This script should not populate the Atlas database with any required test data.